1920-1921 A 1

 In the 1949-50 Scottish League Cup final, Rangers wore red shirts with a blue/white/blue band across the chest and sleeves.
 This was used as a change strip until 1952 when plain red shirts were adopted.
 In 1954-55 white shirts with red/white/blue bands were used for floodlit games and these gradually replaced the red tops as the team's preferred change strip.

 In 1961 Rangers reached the European Cup Winners' Cup final for the first time.
 Because of a colour clash with Fiorentina's violet tops, the Scots wore a new strip of blue/white stripes with shiny blue shorts.
-This became their regular alternative and was worn with both blue and white shorts although a plain white strip was often used under floodlights.
+This became their regular alternative and was worn with both blue and white shorts although a plain white strip was sometimes used under floodlights.
+Thw white outfit made its first domestic appearance in daylight against Falkirk on 3 April 1964.
 From 1971 plain red shirts adorned with the Rangers' monogram were used when colours clashed, usually with the first choice socks.

 When in 1978 Umbro introduced their smart blue home shirts with white collars, trimmed in red and blue, they produced a red version as well.
 Between 1982 and 1992 the team's change kits were basically white shirts with blue shorts trimmed with red although the 1987-88 strip, diagonal red and white halved tops with black shorts, broke the mould.

 Given the pressure to disassociate the Old Firm clubs from their sectarian pasts that gathered momentum in the 1990s, the decision to adopt an orange and navy blue change kit in 1993 might be considered insensitive (given the obvious associations with the Orange Order) but over the next five seasons the team wore "neutral" red, white and black strips.